robertaicenogle/Cryptocurrencies/README.md

 ### Deliverable 2: Reducing Data Dimensions Using PCA
 Deliverable 2 is reducing data dimensions using PCA.
 A PCA algorithm is used and a new Dataframe is created to include columns PC 1, PC 2, and PC 3, while using an index.
+The output is shown below.

 ![](Crypto6.PNG)

 ### Deliverable 3: Clustering Cryptocurrencies Using K-means
+In Deliverable 3 an elbow curve is created using the hvPlot to find the best value for K. Below is the output.

 Elbow curve:
 ![](Crypto1.PNG)